EpiGenomicsCode/ansible-egcGalaxy/docs/03_InstallGenomeBuilds-Galaxy.md

       ```
       </details>

-  2. Get Galaxy Admin API key
+  2. Generate the Galaxy admin API key
     - Galaxy Admins are defined in galaxy.yml and are set during the ansible deployment.

         1. Login to Galaxy as an Admin user
         2. Go to User -> Preferences in the top menu bar, then click on Manage API key
         3. If there is no current API key available, click on Create a new key to generate it

   3. Run Ephemeris script with API keys
     - Make sure to update the APIKEY and GALAXY URL to reflect your install